 top of page

-Jordan King is a freelance choreographer in Seattle, with a primary focus on choreography for theatre.
+Jordan King is a freelance choreographer and dance educator in Seattle, with a primary focus on choreography for theatre.

 His philosophy of choreography comes from the interconnection between music, lyrics, story, and body.
 His choreographic intention strives to tell the story while showcasing how the music can be represented in the body and in reflection how the body can emphasize the music and texture, both in complimentary and contrasting ways.